vrodgom/statmorph/docs/description.rst

 `SourceMorphology` objects, one for each labeled source, in which the different morphological measurements can be accessed as keys or attributes.

-Apart from the morphological parameters, statmorph also returns two different quality flags:
+Apart from the morphological parameters, statmorph also returns three quality flags:

 - ``flag`` : indicates the quality of the basic morphological measurements.
   It can take one of the following values: